jul-sh/archive-jul.sh/README.md

 ## Continuous Deployment 🚀

 As soon as changes are merged into the `master` branch, the page will automatically be built by **[Netlify](https://netlify.com)**.
 It is then deployed as a static site using the Netlify CDN.

-## Gatsby Starter ✨

-For a skeleton Gatsby starter of this website, see: https://github.com/juliettepretot/gatsby-typescript